 The covered employee is determined to be disabled by SSA

 Loss of dependent child status under the plan

-*amount of time depends on when Medicare entitlement occurs; before or after qualifying event
+*Amount of time depends on when Medicare entitlement occurs; before or after the qualifying event

 Resources for More Information